IkshaMalhotra/Frontend-Development/OTT-Landing-page/README.md

 # OTT Landing Page

-A fully responsive, visually rich landing page inspired by the Netflix India homepage.
+A fully responsive, visually rich landing page Clone of the Netflix India homepage.
 Built using **HTML, CSS, and JavaScript**, this project replicates the structure and UI experience of a modern OTT streaming platform.

 > ⚠️ **Disclaimer:** This is a frontend practice project built purely for educational purposes.
 All assets, brand names, and trademarks belong to their respective owners.